0

 Program Summary

 The Community Revitalization Tax Credit (CRTC) program was established with HB24-1295, Creative Industry Community Revitalization Incentives.
-The CRTC program builds on the success of the previous Community Revitalization Grant program (2021-2023).
-CRG grants supported 59 creative capital projects that combined creative industry workforce housing, commercial spaces, performance space, community gathering spaces, child care centers, and/or retail partnerships for the purpose of economic recovery and diversification by supporting creative sector entrepreneurs, artisans, and community non-profit organizations.
+The CRTC program builds on the success of the previous Community Revitalization Grant (CRG) program (2021-2023).

-Business Funding & Incentives (BF&I) at the Office of Economic Development and International Trade (OEDIT) will issue tax credit and run the technical assistance; CCI will manage the program.
+Business Funding and Incentives (BFI) at the Office of Economic Development and International Trade (OEDIT) will issue tax credit and run the technical assistance; CCI will manage the program.

 Overview